ewrogers/SleepHunter4/docs/src/main-window/flowering-tab.md

 The `Flower Queue` is the list contained in the `Flowering` tab itself.
 Here all targets for `Lyliac Planet` will be displayed, with the condition set as well as a countdown timer.

+For more information about the `Flower Target` dialog, see the sidebar.

 ## Modifying Flower Targets

 Double-clicking a flower target will bring up the `Flower Target` dialog for modifying the cast target.